-Pursuant to Senate Bill 823, a subcommittee of the Juvenile Justice Coordinating Council shall develop a plan describing the facilities, programs, placements, services, supervision and reentry strategies that are needed to provide appropriate rehabilitation and supervision services for the DJJ realigned population.
-In addition to the statutory requirements of the JJCC, Senate Bill 823 broadened the scope of the Council by including the development of a plan to present to the Board of Supervisors.
-The comprehensive DJJ realignment plan will be attached to the 2022-23 Comprehensive Multi-Agency Juvenile Justice Plan.
+Pursuant to Senate Bill 823/Senate Bill 92, a subcommittee of the Juvenile Justice Coordinating Council shall develop a plan describing the facilities, programs, placements, services, supervision and reentry strategies that are needed to provide appropriate rehabilitation and supervision services for the DJJ realigned population.
+In addition to the statutory requirements of the JJCC, Senate Bill 823/Senate Bill 92 broadened the scope of the Council by including the development of a plan to present to the Board of Supervisors.
+Yolo County will contract Secure Track youth treatment services with a county that has a robust treatment program.
+Secure Track programs will be chosen based on the individual treatment needs of each youth.
+Geographical location is also a strong consideration, as we will keep youth connected to their families and community during the program.